 To make the most out of this strategy, make sure that your recommended plan offers a superior value-to-cost ratio over lesser plans.
 It should entice people who would prefer to pay for the lesser plan to purchase it because it is such an obviously better value.

 “Charm pricing” is pricing that ends in digits that are non-zero such as 9, 7, or 5.

-Gumroad analyzed ever produce and price point being sold on their massive creator marketplace and discovered that charm pricing resulted in considerably higher conversion rates for the exact same product.
+An analysis of price point and product being sold on Gumroad’s massive creator marketplace discovered that charm pricing resulted in considerably higher conversion rates for the exact same product.